matty99/matty99.github.io/_posts/2015-10-2-when-designs-fail.md

 This is what happens when fear, panic, or frustration set in and when users lose trust in what you've built, whether it's an elevator or a web application.
 These reactions are real and I've seen variations of this scene too many times to count.

-- My mom when using an app on her iPad, panicking when she can't read the UI.
+- My mom when using an application on her iPad, panicking when she can't read the UI.
 - People at my office when their computer won't connect to the dock.
-- My friend when failing to sign in to an app on their phone
+- My friend when failing to sign in to an application on their phone
 - Everyone when the TV remote doesn't work.

 People react in different ways: